HL7/cimi-vital-signs/input/pagecontent/StructureDefinition-body-temperature-intro.md

 ### Scope

-The temperature profile contains one observation, temperature.
-In addition, the temperature profile contains the following qualifying observations with associated SNOMED CT value sets: observation-deviceCode and MeasurementSetting.
+The Body Temperature profile contains one observation, temperature.
+In addition, this profile contains the following qualifying observations with associated SNOMED CT value sets: observation-deviceCode and MeasurementSetting.

 #### Examples